SUPPORTING POLYAMOROUS RELATIONSHIPS

-Long-time polyamorous couples and long-time open marriages - I GET YOU
+Long-time polyamorous relationships and long-time open marriages - I GET YOU

 Not all of my clients choose open marriages, poly, or other non-monogamous commitments, but for some of my clients it is especially important to know I have eight years experience with this work.
 I have a masters degree and lots of professional training in this work.
 Not only do I personally empathize, I have the professional expertise to back it up.